Skip to Content

 For bacon, ham, pastrami, etc.

 Safety: keep brining ≤ 40°F (4°C).
 Discard used brine.
-Learn more about wet vs dry vs equilibrium brines.
+Learn more about wet vs dry vs equilibrium brines

 Additional Resources:

-Disclaimer: This calculator is provided for informational and educational purposes only.
+Disclaimer: Disclaimer: This calculator is provided for informational and educational purposes only.
 Results are estimates based on general brining principles and should not be considered professional food safety advice.
 Always follow local health department regulations and USDA guidelines for food safety.
 Use accurate measurements, proper food handling practices, and maintain appropriate temperatures.
 The user assumes all risk associated with food preparation.
 No warranty or guarantee is provided regarding the accuracy of calculations or safety of results.
 When in doubt, consult a food safety professional.

 Copied!